awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/notifications.md

 # Notifications for AWS Marketplace events<a name="notifications"></a>

-The AWS Marketplace Notifications team can send automated email messages to the address associated with your AWS account to provide visibility into events on AWS Marketplace\.
-You do not need to set up notifications they are sent automatically for all AWS Marketplace product type subscriptions\.
+The AWS Marketplace Notifications team can send automated email messages to the email address associated with your AWS account\.
+These email messages provide you with visibility into events on AWS Marketplace\.
+You don't need to set up notifications\.
+They are sent automatically for all AWS Marketplace product type subscriptions\.

-The AWS Marketplace Notifications team sends email notifications for offers and agreements made in AWS Marketplace verifying the transaction\.
-The notifications are sent in real\-time based on the successful fulfilment of a customer subscription\.
+The AWS Marketplace Notifications team sends email notifications that verify the transaction for offers and agreements made in AWS Marketplace\.
+The notifications are sent in real time based on the successful fulfilment of a customer subscription\.

-As a seller, you will receive an email notification when a buyer accepts an offer\.
-As a buyer, you will receive an email notification when you accept an offer\.
-Notifications are sent to a buyer and an Independent Software Vendor \(ISV\) for public or private offers subscriptions\.
-They are also sent to a buyer, ISV, and channel partner for Consulting Partner Private Offers \(CPPO\) private offer subscriptions\.
+As a seller, you receive an email notification when a buyer accepts an offer\.
+As a buyer, you receive an email notification when you accept an offer\.
+Notifications are sent to a buyer and an independent software vendor \(ISV\) for public or private offer subscriptions\.
+They are also sent to a buyer, ISV, and channel partner for consulting partner private offer subscriptions\.

-Email notifications contain details listed here \(to ISV and CP\):
+When sent to an ISV or a channel partner, email notifications contain the following details:
 + Purchase date, time, and time zone
 + Customer AWS account ID
 + Product name